Skip to content

 I might start another company.
 I might start 10 more companies.
 That’s not the point.
 The point is that jumping to starting another company out of a sense of identity, obligation, or a need to prove that I can feels life-threatening.
 Maybe not in the physical sense, although perhaps that also, but definitely in the emotional sense.

 So during that dinner, I decided to announce to my friend, and more importantly to myself, that I was going to let go of the belief that I will start another company.
-I’ve realized since I must also let go of my identify as entrepreneur, CEO, or founder.
+I’ve realized since, I must also let go of my identity as entrepreneur, CEO, or founder.

 For now, to find my way, to remember my heart and my true identity, I must be simply Matt.